 - Resource Administration: It efficiently manages system resources, including CPU scheduling and memory management.

-Characteristics of Operating System
+Characteristics of an Operating System

 - Virtual Memory: Operating systems use virtual memory techniques to manage memory resources efficiently.
 Virtual memory allows processes to access more than is physically available by using disk space as an extension of RAM.